Many clients who contact Crown Securities for security gate installation already have a good idea of the type of gate they want to install.

 The best solution to a security problem may include elements that clients may not even have considered such as safety, usage, aesthetics or convenience for users and operators.

 Not so many years ago, security gate installation was the preserve of the wealthy.
-Controlled automatic gates were expensive to buy, costly to install and difficult to maintain.
+Controlled automatic gates were expensive to buy, costly to install and challenging to maintain.

 That said, automatic gate installation is not a trivial matter, and many questions need to be answered before making any significant investment.

-A determined burglar will not be put off by an automatic gate but it is a fact that most break-ins and thefts are 'opportunistic'.
-The mere presence of a barrier can be enough to deter a potential intruder as it makes access and exit from a property all that more difficult.
+A determined burglar will not be put off by an automatic gate, but it is a fact that most break-ins and thefts are 'opportunistic'.
+The mere presence of a barrier can be enough to deter a potential intruder as it makes access and exit all that more difficult.

-Automatic gates are usually operated remotely, so you remain inside your locked vehicle when entering or leaving, and the gate can close behind you after a pre-set time.
+Automatic gates are usually operated remotely, so you remain inside your locked vehicle when entering or leaving, and they can close behind you after a pre-set time.